- Application & Interview Preparation

-- A “trip” may include more than one interview in any one location
+- A “trip” may include more than one interview in any one location.

 - A total of $5,000 is available for Judicial Clerkship travel reimbursement, divided as follows: $3,000 for federal court clerkship interviews (“Federal Interview Funds”), and $2,000 for state, county, or municipal court clerkship interviews.
-The Office of Career Services reserves the right to re-allocate funds from time-to-time at its discretion and based on student use of particular funds.
+The Office of Career Development reserves the right to re-allocate funds from time-to-time at its discretion and based on student use of particular funds.
 Funds not expended in a particular year may be accrued to the following year to increase available amounts.

 - Reimbursement is granted on a first-come-first served basis until all allocated funds in a particular category have been expended in a particular year.
 For example, in any given school year, once Federal Interview Funds have been expended, no more reimbursements will be made to students seeking reimbursement for federal court clerkship interviews.

 - Second- and third-year Moritz College of Law students may apply for travel funds.